Lindsay Mossman – CEO and Founder

 Senior Gender, Research and Evaluation Specialist

-Ms. Isimbi has extensive experience in gender mainstreaming, analysis and strategy development.
-Ms. Isimbi has designed and delivered several capacity building workshops as well as gender sensitive quantitative, qualitative and mixed methods research in East Africa (Rwanda, Burundi, DRC and Uganda) across different sectors including, Gender-Based Violence, Health, Environment, Social Protection, TVET, Education as well as Agriculture.
+Ms. Isimbi has extensive experience in gender mainstreaming, analysis and strategy development, capacity building as well as gender sensitive quantitative, qualitative and mixed methods research in East Africa (Rwanda, Burundi, DRC and Uganda).
+Ms. Isimbihas conducted several consultancies in the areas of gender mainstreaming, Gender-Based Violence landscape mapping, Health, Environment, Social Protection, Child Protection, Women’s Empowerment, TVET, Education as well as Agriculture.

 Currently with FATE Consulting Ltd., Ms. Isimbi is the Country Research Uptake and Impact Coordinator as well as the lead consultant on Policy and Legal Analysis (PLA) for the 9-Year longitudinal study –Gender and Adolescence: Global Evidence (GAGE), being conducted in Rwanda, Ethiopia, Nepal and Bangladesh by a consortium led by Overseas Development Institute (ODI), with funds from the Department for International Development (DFID) of the UK.